Contargo/maps/README.md

 ## OSRM

-Install OSRM in version 4.4.0 for your operation system following the instructions on [Building OSRM](https://github.com/Project-OSRM/osrm-backend/wiki/Building-OSRM).
+Install OSRM in version 4.4.0 following the instructions on [Building OSRM](https://github.com/Project-OSRM/osrm-backend/wiki/Building-OSRM).

 Now OSRM is able to extract the road network from our preprocessed map data with the truck profile to create the hierarchy to find the shortest path between two points on the map.
 All instructions are provided on [Running OSRM](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM)

-Configuration of the OSRM service (osrm-routed) can be made by a configuration file.
+Configurations of the OSRM service (osrm-routed) can be made by a configuration file.
 All configuration parameter are available under [OSRM routed](https://github.com/Project-OSRM/osrm-backend/wiki/osrm-routed.1)

 Expose the OSRM service to "http://yourdomain.de/osrm" for example.
 So IRIS will be able to use OSRM as a service.